This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 *Note about the Amalfi Coast during the off-season.
 If you visit the Amalfi Coast in November through March (and even early April), you will have a more difficult time finding a boat or ferry to take you to Capri or any of the other islands or towns.

 It’s not impossible, and your hotel concierge can help you find arrangements, but many boat and ferry services do not run the usual schedule to Capri, so be open to making alternative plans.

-Getting to Capri is half the fun; once you dock on the island, it can get a little hectic due to all of the tourists.
+Getting to Capri is half the fun, but once you dock on the island, it can get a little hectic due to all of the tourists.
 If you want to experience a quieter, more authentic area of the island, head over to Anacapri.

 If stunning, panoramic views are what you’re after, then definitely take the 12-minute chairlift to the top of Mount Solaro, the highest point on Capri.

 You can also walk to the summit, but it would take you between an hour to an hour and a half.
 The chairlift definitely gets my vote.
 Single chairs (with a safety bar) silently lift you off the ground and carry you to the top.

 The sea stretches out to the right while, below your dangling feet, local Capri islanders work in their gardens and vineyards or wave to you while they sip their wine.

 The top of Mount Solaro can be extremely windy, but the view from every vantage point is stunning.

 If you need a snack or a beverage, there is a shop where you can purchase some light bites.
 There are also lounge chairs and tables scattered about if you need a rest.